 STI & STD Information

 If not treated prior to an abortion, these infections may cause serious health problems.
-During an abortion these organisms can be carried from the vagina up into the uterus.
+During an abortion these organisms can be transferred from the vagina into the uterus.
 When this occurs, a second condition called Pelvic Inflammatory Disease (PID) may develop.

 Immediate symptoms of PID can be mild and even non-existent, but the effects are long lasting.
 According to the CDC, 1 in 8 women with a history of PID experience difficulty getting pregnant.
 PID is known to cause scarring of the Fallopian tubes, increasing the risk of an ectopic pregnancy.
-This may result in serious maternal complications, even death.
+Ectopic pregnancy may result in serious maternal complications, even death.
+Contact us to learn more about STIs and STDs.